-Visor analyzes your Overwatch game in real-time for instantaneous advice
+Visor analyzes your Overwatch game in real time for instantaneous advice

 To do this, Visor had to build a real-time engine that analyzes every single frame of a game as it’s happening.
 Like a second brain, Visor remembers each gamer’s play history, understands every event from the current game, and provides feedback incorporating this context.

 “We created a neural network.
 With half a billion frames of gameplay, we trained it.
-We feed the data through a decision network to get human understandable insights,” Zhou said.
+We feed the data through a decision network to get human understandable insights,” Zhu said.
 “We push it back to players as they play, in less than a second.”

-After just one match, Visor starts calibrating to the individual, tracking longitudinal performance within a match to identify exactly when a gamer is under- or over-performing on critical in-game metrics.
+After just one match, Visor starts calibrating to the individual, tracking longitudinal performance within a match to identify exactly when a gamer is under- or overperforming on critical in-game metrics.

 From a technical perspective, Visor can use the platform for any game.
 It can pull data from and push data to anything that you play, with minimal latency, or interaction delays.